incu6us/vote-bot/README.md

    ![Create poll](https://raw.githubusercontent.com/incu6us/vote-bot/master/doc/images/create_poll.png)

 ### Publish a poll
    To publish a poll you just need to type its name in group in which it is connected.
-After 4th symbol you'll find a popup with the poll.
+After 4th typed symbol you'll find a popup with the poll.
    ![Publish poll](https://raw.githubusercontent.com/incu6us/vote-bot/master/doc/images/publish_poll.png)